szhorvat/IGraphM/README.md

 Requirements: _Mathematica_ 10.0 or later, 64-bit Windows/macOS/Linux, or Raspberry Pi.

 Do _not_ use the `master` branch of the GitHub repository.
-It is for development only, and does not work out of the box.
+It contains only the source code of the package, and cannot be used without building it first.

 ## Introduction